Setup of cc-metric-store

 }

 The cc-metric-store will only accept metrics that are specified in its metric list.
 The metric names must exactly match!
 The frequency for the metrics specifies how incoming values are binned.
 If multiple values are received in the same interval older values are overwritten, if no value is received in an interval there is a gap. cc-metric-store can aggregate metrics across topological entities, e.g., to compute an aggregate node scope value from core scope metrics.
 The aggregation attribute specifies how the aggregate value is computed.
 Resource metrics usually require sum, whereas diagnostic metrics (e.g., clock) require avg.
 For clock a sum would obviously make no sense.
-Metrics that are only available at node scope can omit the aggregation attribute.
+Metrics that are only available at node scope should set aggregation to null.

 The most important configuration option is the retention-in-memory setting.
 It specifies for which duration back in time metrics should be provided.
 This should be long enough to cover common job durations plus a safety margin.
-This option also influences the main memory footprint. cc-metric-store will accept any scope for any cluster for all configured metrics.
+The memory-cap option sets the maximum memory percentage to use.
 The memory footprint scales with the number of nodes, the number of native metric scopes (cores, sockets), the number of metrics, and the memory retention time divided by the frequency.

 Authentication